 I know there are more straight-forward routes out there but for me, it was more important to give a child a home, regardless of the outcome.
 There are tonnes of kids out there, so I didn’t see the point of going down the surrogacy route when I could give my time to kids who were already born but just didn’t have a home of their own.

-To find out more about adoption or fostering for adoption, download an information pack here. or contact us on Freephone: 0300 123 1066
+To find out more about Adoption and Adopting with Concurrent Planning, download an information pack here. or contact us on Freephone: 0300 123 1066